 Inserted tubes or drilling holes will create paths in the matrix within a stretchable hydrogel patch.
 Their high-porosity structure allows drugs to be loaded and released, making long-term transdermal drug delivery easier and allowing for a controlled drug delivery system (DDS).

 Other elements embedded in hydrogel — conductive titanium wires and semiconductor chips — allow drugs to be delivered on demand from small drug reservoirs.
-Lastly, it can have sustained release abilities for drug delivery, allowing for high drug concentrations over a long period.
+Certain hydrogels can have sustained release abilities for drug delivery, allowing for high drug concentrations over a long period.

-Hydrogel conforms to the environment of the human body and retains soft and stretchable mechanical properties while bringing electronics in close contact with the skin.
+Hydrogel conforms to the human body's environment and retains soft and stretchable mechanical properties while bringing electronics in close contact with the skin.

 Suppose the drug amount in the reservoirs was low.
 In that case, an LED light embedded in the hydrogel would alert the patient or caregivers even while it’s stretched around flexible body parts.

-If you’re using hydrogels to deliver drugs precisely or test liquid samples, it already has intricate circuits and microchannels (ranging from submicron to a few millimeters) built into it.
+If you’re using hydrogels to deliver drugs or test liquid samples, they already have intricate circuits and microchannels (ranging from submicron to a few millimeters) built into them.

 Top-end converters create microfluidic devices for organ-on-a-chip technology, test strips, or other tasks requiring the movement or analysis of small liquid molecules.
 Since hydrogels are non-toxic to most cells, molding feature designs and sizes onto them is possible.

 Hydrogels perform a wide range of functions, but the possibilities are continuously expanding.
-Whether it’s helping spinal cord regrowth, organ generation, or even tissue engineering applications, you might have your own microfluidic devices in development.
+Whether it’s helping seed cultivation, spinal cord regrowth, organ generation, or even tissue engineering applications, you might be developing related projects.

 Originally published: December 8, 2022